Delaware state trooper appears to pull gun on driver in traffic stop, video shows

 The video has been viewed more than 27,000 times since it was posted.

-Police on Wednesday declined to comment on the video or Buckley's claims, including why he was allegedly arrested.
+Police on Wednesday said Buckley was pulled over for speeding about 9:10 a.m.
+He was arrested after resisting arrest, speeding and driving without insurance and registration, officials said.

-"The Delaware State Police is aware of the video and it is currently under review," state police spokesman Sgt.
+"The Delaware State Police initiated an internal investigation as soon as we became aware of the incident as per divisional policy," state police spokesman Sgt.
 Richard Bratz told NBC News.

-"I will update you further as information becomes available."
+He added that Buckley was transported to the station "without further incident."

 On the video that Buckley posted, neither he nor the trooper can be seen after about halfway through, possibly after the point at which Buckley is out of the car.

-The last words that can be heard on the video are Buckley asking the officer why he is pulling a gun.
+The last words that can be heard are Buckley asking the officer why he is pulling a gun.

 Buckley claims in his post that on the way to the station, the officer "kept referring to YOU PEOPLE."